HARROW, INC. Segments Disclosure

 NOTE 19.
 SEGMENTS AND CONCENTRATIONS

-In 2023, the Company operated its business on the basis of a single reportable segment due to the lack of discrete, precise financial information available to the chief operating decision maker (“CODM”).
-The CODM is the Chief Executive Officer.
+The chief operating decision maker (“CODM”) is the Chief Executive Officer.
 The CODM does not review segment assets when assessing segment performance and deciding how to allocate resources.
-During 2024, refinements were made to the financial reporting information and the Company began reporting on two reportable segments which were generally determined based on the decision-making structure of the Company and the grouping of similar products and services: Branded and ImprimisRx.
+The Company reports on two reportable segments which were generally determined based on the decision-making structure of the Company and the grouping of similar products and services: Branded and ImprimisRx.

 | ● | The Branded segment includes activities of the Company’s FDA approved ophthalmology pharmaceutical products, including the out-licensing of rights to certain of our branded products. | |